|I Was Arrested and Have to Go to Court||

 Instead of a Preliminary Hearing, sometimes a Grand Jury hearing is held.
 A Grand Jury is a group of people, just like a trial jury.
 They decide whether to issue an indictment (formal charge) against you.
 A Grand Jury proceeding is secret, meaning neither you nor your lawyer is allowed to be in the courtroom while it is taking place.
 You will find out afterwards if a trial will take place.

-Following either of these hearings is an arraignment, where the charges against you will be read out loud and you will have the opportunity to "plead", or officially state that you are either innocent or guilty.
+Following either of these hearings is an arraignment, where the charges against you will be read out loud and you will have the opportunity to "plead", or officially state that you are either guilty or not guilty.
 The judge will also ask if you can afford an attorney if one is not with you in court.
 A Public Defender may be appointed if you qualify.
-The State’s Attorney may also give your attorney discovery (police reports) at the arraignment.
-Your lawyer is there to help you in your criminal case, but it is your decision whether you plead innocent or guilty.
+The State’s Attorney may also give your attorney discovery (such as police reports) at the arraignment.
+Your lawyer is there to help you in your criminal case, but it is your decision whether you plead guilty or not guilty.

 Yes.
 This is called a plea bargain.
 Your attorney will speak to the state’s attorney and the judge about getting a favorable disposition of your case without trial.
 The decision to accept a plea offer is entirely up to you.